 Finally, make sure to drain the water after you are done using the tub.
 I know we can get caught up in putting on PJs and getting bottles ready, but an unsupervised body of water is a huge drowning risk.

-The Fun Stuff – Our Favorite Baby Bath Tub Accessories
+The Fun Stuff – Our Favorite Bath Accessories for Babies

 To recognize National Bath Safety Month, let’s all vow to pay more attention and keep our little ones safe during bath time!
 Infants and toddlers can get up to a lot of trouble in the blink of an eye, so be vigilant!